This post contains affiliate links.

 I always wait for the kits to go on sale and then stock up to use myself, or gift to friends throughout the year.

-The kit that I use is available from Amazon here:
+I use the Dead Down Wind kit available from Amazon here:

 A YETI cooler is a very versatile gift for the lady bowhunter in your life.
 It can be used for multiple things.